carolynboyle/dev-utils/python/fletcher/README.md

 Upload the `.fletch` file to an AI assistant in a single turn, then the assistant can:

 ```
-I've attached fletcher.fletch.
+I've attached project.fletch.
 Use the URLs inside to fetch all project files.
 ```

 The assistant reads the manifest and retrieves all files — no need for multiple uploads, connectors, or manual file sharing.